THOMASELOVE/431-classes-2024/class20/README.md

 1. The Project B registration form is available at <https://bit.ly/431-projB-registration-2024>.
 That's due next Wednesday 2024-11-13 at noon.
 2. The Lab 5 answer sketch will be posted on Friday 2024-11-08 by noon.
+3. I'd like to start incorporating at least one **standing break** into class today.
+We'll see how that goes.